NethServer/ns8-mail/dovecot/README.md

   documentation](https://doc.dovecot.org/settings/core/#core_setting-default_process_limit).
   The `default_client_limit` parameter is proportionally set to 10 times this value.
 - `DOVECOT_SHAREDSEEN`, default empty.
 If set, the SEEN flag of shared folders is stored in a `dovecot.pvt*` index file, for every user
+- `DOVECOT_FLATCURVE_SUBSTRING_SEARCH`, default `no` (`yes` to enable).
+If enabled, allows substring searches (RFC 3501 compliant).
+However, this requires significant additional storage space.
+Many users today expect "Google-like" behavior, which is prefix searching, so substring searching is arguably not the modern expected behavior anyway.
+Therefore, even though it is not strictly RFC compliant, prefix (non-substring) searching is enabled by default.

 ## Logs

 The container sends log messages to `syslog`.
 Increase log verbosity by